ZATSUYOSEN!

 Disembarks 33 troops.
 Lands one postal parcel.
 Unloads 115-tons of supplies.
 Loads 200-tons of charcoal fuel.

 Embarks three troops.
-Departs Takao for Sasebo.
+At 1120 departs Takao for Sasebo.

 21 December 1942: